j0m0e/email_button/README.md

 # email_button

-Chrome extension that when clicked opens email client window; the current tab's URL in the body and page title in the subject.
+Very simple Chrome extension that when clicked:

+1. Opens email client.
+2. Inserts URL of Chrome's current open tab into an email message.
+3. Inserts title of current web page into email subject.